TaihuLight/clpkm/README.md

 	$ "$CLPKM_SRC_DIR"/clpkm-daemon terminal user "$CLPKM_SRC_DIR"/clpkm.conf

+(Note: It's quite likely that you need special configuration to make the daemon run on the system bus.
+You may want to check out /etc/dbus-1/system.d/avahi-dbus.conf.)

 Run a OpenCL application as a low priority process, with diagnostic output enabled:

 	$ env CLPKM_PRIORITY=low CLPKM_LOGLEVEL=debug LD_PRELOAD="$CLPKM_SRC_DIR"/runtime/libclpkm.so <command-to-run-ocl-app>